cisco/cisco-network-chef-cookbook/README.md

 The `cisco-cookbook` is installed on the Chef server.
 Please see [The Chef Server](https://docs.chef.io/server/) for information on Chef server setup.
 See Chef's [knife cookbook site](https://docs.chef.io/knife_cookbook_site.html) for general information on Chef cookbook installation.

 #### Chef Client
 The Chef Client (agent) requires installation and setup on each device.
 Agent setup can be performed as a manual process or it may be automated.
-For more information please see the [README-agent-install.md](docs/README-agent-install.md) document for detailed instructions on agent installation and configuration on Cisco Nexus devices.
+For more information please see the [README-agent-install] document for detailed instructions on agent installation and configuration on Cisco Nexus devices.

 ##### Gems